EshahArshad/AiChecker/README.md

 # AiChecker
+AiChecker is an Ai Plagiarism detection tool which aims to ensure the authenticity of written content across various sectors.
+AiChecker can help academic institutions (with LMS integration), publishers, and legal firms in differentiating between human-authored texts and AI-generated content.
+This technology ensures the integrity of communications, promoting transparency and ethical standards as the worlds get concerningly dominated by AI-generated material.
 AiChecker is a deployed model that uses FastAPI to handle uploads of PDF or DOCX files.
 It extracts text with LangChain data loaders and employs a RapidAPI service to identify AI-generated content, ensuring academic integrity.